PJunGH/F2Plenoxels/README.md

 ### Blender dataset

-Take `hotdog` scene as an example:
+Take `Hotdog` scene as an example:

 ```python
 ## Optimization